Jordan Ferrell

-Jordan Ferrell (born 1987) is an American soccer coach and technical director with USL Championship club Oakland Roots SC.
+Jordan Ferrell (born 1987) is an American soccer coach and former technical director with USL Championship club Oakland Roots SC.

 Playing career

 Ferrell played four years of college soccer at Cal State East Bay Pioneers from 2005 to 2008.
 He was considered a leader for the team and during his final two years with the team he was the captain.

 After graduating from college, Ferrell went on to play semi-professionally in Germany.
 While there he played for SG Quelle Fürth in the Landesliga Bayern-Mitte and SpVgg Ansbach in the Bayernliga.
 While his time in Germany was relatively short, it inspired him to get into coaching.

 Coaching career

 Amateur and college

 Ferrell began his coaching career while he was playing with SpVgg Ansbach in Germany.
 While he was still playing with the first team he took a job working as an assistant with the U-17 team.
 Ferrell described it as an eye opening experience and he engrossed himself in the German coaching methods.
 After he decided to retire from playing soccer professionally, Ferrell had the option to stay on as a coach with Ansbach in their youth academy, however, he decided to return to the United States and became the technical director of Manteca FC in 2011.

 While still working at Manteca FC, Ferrell became the head coach of the men's soccer program at San Joaquin Delta College.
 In 2013, Ferrell joined the Pacific Tigers as an assistant coach for their men's soccer program.
 During his time as the assistant coach of the Tigers, Ferrell was also the technical director of the Central Valley Monarcas academy.
 He spent four seasons with the Tigers before moving on to join the Sacramento Republic's youth academy.
 Among other roles in Sacramento's academy, Ferrell was the head coach of both the U-17 and U-19 sides.